Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/non-trivial-macros.md

 the time for simple search/replace style operations like generating tests that have a lot of boilerplate, or straightforward trait implementations for a large number of types.

+This is copied directly from a DSL parser I wrote many moons ago.

 ```rust
 pub trait AstNode {